 And when the work does get started on the new Country Bear show, I would think the construction will not take very long.
 I don’t imagine a complete overhaul done to Grizzly Hall itself, maybe some cosmetic changes, but for the most part, the structure should remain the same.
 In that case, work would mostly be on costumes, music, and getting the audio animatronics ready.

-All that being said, I think it’s realistic that the current Country Bear Musical Jamboree could close after the holiday season, maybe in Winter 2024 and work could commence immediately thereafter.
+All that being said, now that we know the current Country Bear Musical Jamboree is closing after the holiday season in Winter 2024, it would make sense for work to commence immediately thereafter.

 As for an opening date, I think Summer 2024 is possible, as long as construction actually does start in the winter.
 They did mention 2024, so we’ll soon see how much Disney is in a hurry and which of the new attractions they announced will get priority.